vallsv/rc-knob/README.md

 All visual UI is done in one of this components: `Arc`, `Pointer`, `Scale`, `Value` and few others.

-All the UI component don't do anything beside rendering and are useless on their own as they need a bunch of props that they get from the parent `Knob` component to render the current value of the knob.
+All the UI components don't do anything beside rendering and are useless on their own.
+They need the context sharing the knob state which is provided from the parent `Knob` component.

 Finally everything is rendered as SVG.